This simple stovetop Vanilla Sauce requires only five ingredients and less than 10 minutes prep time!

 Instructions

-• Combine the butter, white sugar, light brown sugar, heavy cream, and salt in a heavy bottomed pot.
+• Combine butter, granulated sugar, light brown sugar, heavy cream, and salt in a heavy-bottomed pot.

 Your email address will not be published.
 Required fields are marked *